openmoh/openmohaa/docs/faq.md

 <summary>I am using a custom map/mod, and I experience glitches that do not occur in the original game.
 What should I do?</summary>

 ### 1. Check game file precedences:
-As OpenMoHAA has MultiUser Support (on Windows, user game data is stored in `%APPDATA%\openmohaa`), custom files in this directory ovveride existing files in the game installation folder.
+As OpenMoHAA has MultiUser Support (on Windows, user game data is stored in `%APPDATA%\openmohaa`), custom files in this directory override existing files in the game installation folder.

 |Example|
 |-|